able-app/docs/ε elements/appbarcontrol/abc-left.md

 # App Bar Control - Left

-Primitive: Those navigation and action controls on the left side of the app bar that allow the user to move throughout the application.
+Collection: Those navigation and action controls on the left side of the app bar that allow the user to move throughout the application.

 Types